 The start of a new year often coincides with firms hiring new staff members.
-A key step when employing staff is to provide them with a formal and effective induction process.
+A key step when employing staff is to provide them with a formal and effective staff induction process.
 Induction is the process whereby a new employee is introduced to their employer.

 - Induction into the firm